-Clause 7 of schedule 2.2 to the Act requires that the City provides local public notice of the review and invite submissions for a period of not less than 6 weeks.
+Clause 7 of schedule 2.2 to the Act requires that the City provides local public notice of the review.
 This local public notice is to be:

 - published in a newspaper circulating generally throughout the district; - exhibited to the public on a notice board at the local government's offices; and - exhibited to the public on a notice board at every local government library in the district.